-On March 19, 2020, the Bangladesh Securities and Exchange Commission (BSEC), issued a directive stipulating that the opening prices of stocks shall be set at the prior 5-day average price and will also serve as a floor price.
+On March 19, 2020, the Bangladesh Securities and Exchange Commission (BSEC), issued a directive stipulating that the opening prices of stocks shall be set at the average of the closing price of the immediately preceding five trading days and will also serve as a floor price.
 This has adversely impacted liquidity of the market following its re-opening on May 31, 2020.